algorandfoundation/docs/docs/get-started/dapps/reach.md

 ## Interact Logic

-Provide the logic for the `interact` methods.
-Interact methods are called from the backend for the frontend to execute.
-Functions in [index.mjs](https://github.com/algorand/reach-auction/blob/main/index.mjs) include: showBalance, getSale, seeBid, timeout, showOutcome and showBalance.
-The showBalance method uses `stdlib.balanceOf(acc)` It also shows the balance of the NFT Asset using `stdlib.balanceOf(acc, theNFT.id)`.
+Interact methods are expressions that only occur in a participant’s local step.
+They are called from the backend for the frontend to execute.
+In other words, interact methods receive an evaluation of an expression and output a value.
+In this program, interact methods include: `showBalance`, `getSale`, `seeBid`, `timeout`, `showOutcome` and `showBalance`.

+`showBalance` uses `stdlib.balanceOf(acc)` shows the native currency balance.
+It also can be used to show the balance of a specific ASA or NFT token using `stdlib.balanceOf(acc, theNFT.id)`.
+The `getSale` function sets the parameters of the sale including the NFT Asset ID, reserve price, and length in Blocks.
 The seeBid function shows the bid and who saw it.
-The getSale function sets the parameters of the sale including the NFT Asset ID and reserve price and length in Blocks.

 `index.mjs`